 Card-operated laundry facilities are located in each Residence Hall and are available for your use.
-A credit card is required to purchase the card.
+Laundry Cards can be purchased, using a credit card, in your Residence Hall.
 Should you have any problems with these facilities, please see the front desk staff.
 Although professional dry cleaning is not available on campus, the Service Desk can give you information regarding local dry cleaners.